Stacey-bee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 4-global_variables has script that lists environment variables file 5-local_variables has script that lists all local variables and environment variables, and functions file 6-create_local_variable has script that creates a new local variable
+file 4-global_variables has script that lists environment variables file 5-local_variables has script that lists all local variables and environment variables, and functions file 6-create_local_variable has script that creates a new local variable file 7-create_global_variable has script that creates a new global variable